quangthangisme/tp/docs/DeveloperGuide.md

 **Use case 18: Log Contact as Having Attended an Event**

 **MSS**
-1. User <u>retrieves full information of an event (UC:15)</u>.
+1. User <u>retrieves full information of an event (UC:17)</u>.
-2. User <u>searches for contacts' IDs (UC:TBD)</u>.
-3. User requests to mark those contacts as having attended the event.
+2. User requests to mark some contacts as having attended the event using their IDs.
-4. TC marks contacts as attending the event and displays a confirmation message.
+3. TC marks contacts as attending the event and displays a confirmation message.
    Use case ends.

 **Extensions**
-* 3a.
+* 2a.
 User inputs an empty event name.
-    * 3a1.
+    * 2a1.
 TC displays an error message.

-      Use case resumes at step 3.
+      Use case resumes at step 2.

-* 3b.
+* 2b.
 User inputs a non-existent event name.
-    * 3b1.
+    * 2b1.
 TC displays an error message.

-      Use case resumes at step 3.
+      Use case resumes at step 2.

-* 3c.
-User inputs all empty contact IDs.
+* 2c.
+User does not provide any contact IDs.
-    * 3c1.
+    * 2c1.
 TC displays an error message.

-      Use case resumes at step 3.
+      Use case resumes at step 2.

-* 3d.
+* 2d.
 User enters a non-existent contact ID.
-    * 3d1.
+    * 2d1.
 TC displays an error message.

-      Use case resumes at step 3.

-**Use case 19: Help**

-**MSS**
-1. User requests a general help message.
-2. TC displays a general help message listing all features.

-   Use case ends.

-**Extensions**
-* 1a.
-User requests help on a specific feature.
-    * 1a1.
-TC displays detailed information about the requested feature.

-      Use case ends.

-* 1b.
-User requests help on an unrecognized feature.
-    * 1b1.
-TC displays an error message.

       Use case resumes at step 2.

-**Use case 20: Exit the Program**

-**MSS**
-1. User requests to exit the program.
-2. TC terminates.

-   Use case ends.

-**Use case 21: Import Data from a File Path**
+**Use case 19: Import Data from a File Path**

 **MSS**